rajhraval/My100DaysOfSwiftUI/Project 13 - Instafilter/Project13.md

 - Adding different Core Image filter by reading different inputKeys and using ActionSheet
 - Saving filtered image and handling error and image saving using handlers

+### Project 13 - Instafilter - Day 67 of 100DaysOfSwiftUI

+> The greatest enemy of progress is the illusion of knowledge - John Young

+Today I completed the challenges:

+- Adding an error message
+- Added the filter name to the change filter button
+- Added two more sliders for scale and radius for the required Core Image filter

+Project 13 - Summary:

+In this project, I learnt about:

+- Integrating SwiftUI with UIKit
+- Coordinators in SwiftUI
+- Working with CoreImage, CIFilter, CIImage, CGImage and UIImage